Skip to main content

 2. Policy

 This policy, in compliance with FERPA, governs access to student educational records and identifies the procedures students may follow to obtain or restrict access to their educational records.
-This document is not intended, however, to fully implement the University Access to Student Records Policy.
+This document is not intended, however, to fully implement the University Access to Student Records policy.
 Individual academic departments and administrative areas should prepare their own policies and procedures consistent with this comprehensive university policy.

-The Associate Academic Vice President for Curriculum is responsible for university compliance with this policy.
+The associate academic vice president for curriculum is responsible for university compliance with this policy.
 This policy applies to the records of students who are both admitted and enrolled or who have previously attended the university.
 It does not apply to applications of persons who were not admitted, nor to other correspondence with the university.

 3. IMPLEMENTATION